April 08, 2019

 Here’s how these partners are helping create systemic change in Vietnam:

-In Vietnam, only 17 percent of primary schools have libraries.
+In Vietnam, only 17 percent of primary schools have libraries that have been solely created for children.
 Thuy’s village is now one of these communities.
 But prior to her local Room to Read library, she and her son only had access to books twice per year when a mobile bookseller drove through town.
 Although, not all Vietnamese communities with libraries are fortunate enough to have an abundance of local language books readily available for check out.
 One-third of libraries in Vietnam lack adequate space and more than half don’t allow children to check out books.

 Thanks to the support of Dubai Cares, Room to Read and Vietnam’s Ministry of Education and Training (MoET) are changing that.
 Using Room to Read’s proven “I Do, We Do, You Do” method, new libraries are sweeping across 63 provinces over the next three years.